Biopsy 3. Histological examination

 M1 – the presence of metastases in non-regional lymph nodes, bones, lungs, liver or brain.

-Thus, the results of a prostate biopsy obtained during histopathological examination allow:
+Thus, the results of prostate biopsy obtained from histopathological examination allow:

-• Confirm or rule out a diagnosis of prostate cancer
+• Confirm or exclude the diagnosis of prostate cancer

-• In case of a diagnosis of adenocarcinoma, determine the localization, extent and stage of the tumor process and choose the tactics of treatment
+• In the case of a diagnosis of adenocarcinoma, determine the localization, extent and stage of the tumor process and choose treatment tactics

-• Make a prognosis of the disease, etc.
+• Make a prognosis for the disease, etc.

-A biopsy is a diagnostic procedure during which a piece of tissue or an organ is taken for subsequent microscopic examination. .
+A biopsy is a diagnostic procedure in which a piece of tissue or organ is removed for subsequent microscopic examination. .

-If cancer is suspected, a biopsy is mandatory. since without it the diagnosis is not considered definitively established.
+If cancer is suspected, a biopsy is required. since without it the diagnosis is not considered definitively established.

-A biopsy is also done for some non-oncological processes.
-For example, with autoimmune thyroiditis, certain types of hepatitis, Crohn's disease, etc.
+A biopsy is also performed for some non-oncological processes.
+For example, with autoimmune thyroiditis, some types of hepatitis, Crohn's disease, etc.

-In this situation, it is an additional research method and is carried out when the data of non-invasive diagnostic methods (CT, MRI, ultrasound, etc.) are not enough to make a diagnosis
+In this situation, it is an additional research method and is carried out when data from non-invasive diagnostic methods (CT, MRI, ultrasound, etc.) are not enough to make a diagnosis

 Types of biopsy

-According to the method of sampling, there are the following types of biopsy:
+Depending on the method of collecting material, there are the following types of biopsy:

-• excisional - excision of the entire neoplasm or organ;
+• excisional – excision of the entire tumor or organ;

-• incisional - excision of a part of a neoplasm or organ;
+• incisional – excision of part of a tumor or organ;

 • puncture – percutaneous sampling of a tissue fragment with a hollow needle.